mayurkale/Raft/README.md

+#NOTE:
+Assignment is not ready to evaluate yet.
+I have coded leader election but it's not working properly as of now, will debug code and try to complete code over the upcoming weekend.

 # Replicated Key Value Store

 In this implementation, we have developed a replicated store shared by multiple servers, with the help of a shared log structure and majority consensus based commit.